Tstebbs/Breakout/README.md

 Set up and Cloning Project Time-15 mins

 Fixed complier errors-Caused by including a derived class from its base class Time-45 Mins

+Added Big ball powerup integrated with UI-2 hours